TWA Editorial Board

 Mari Rada is a marketing professional and technical writer on production technology.
 She has authored many articles on the topics of innovation in centrifugal pumping applications and upstream energy market trends for publications such as The American Oil & Gas Reporter, Oilfield Technology, Hart’s E&P, as well as the Energy Institute of the Americas (EIA) Magazine for the University of Oklahoma.
 Rada received her bachelor’s degree in journalism from the University of Oklahoma with special distinction and is pursuing an MBA with an emphasis on marketing at the Oklahoma State University.
 Outside of work, Rada enjoys traveling, hiking, aerial dance, and touring craft breweries across the US.

-Maryse Jackman holds a BSc in geology from the University of the West Indies and an MBA in with specialization in oil and gas management from the University of Bedfordshire.
-She is employed in the Resource Management Division at the Ministry of Energy and Energy Industries, Trinidad and Tobago.
+Maryse Jackman holds a B.Sc. in Geology from the University of the West Indies and an MBA in with specialization in oil and gas management from the University of Bedfordshire.
+She is employed in the Resource Management Division at the Ministry of Energy and Energy Industries.
 Her work functions include geological evaluations of open/idle blocks for the purpose of competitive bid rounds.
-She is currently pursuing an MBA in oil and gas management.
-Jackman has been an SPE volunteer with the Trinidad and Tobago section since 2017.
-She is currently the director of publicity, where she is the editor of the section’s newsletter, Top Drive.
+Maryse has been volunteering with the Society of Petroleum Engineers Trinidad and Tobago Section (SPETT) since 2017.
+She has held various positions such as Director of Publicity, editor of SPETT’s newsletter, Top Drive.
 She is currently the Finance Chairperson.
 In her spare time, she enjoys reading inspirational books, playing the violin, dancing, and hiking.

 Mohammed H. Alsheikh is a junior mechanical engineer at Saudi Aramco.
 He has R&D experience in both the downstream and upstream sectors.
 He is currently on an in-company work assignment with the drilling and workover engineering department where he is expanding his knowledge and getting hands-on experience in drilling tools and well restoration.
 Alsheikh holds a bachelor’s degree in mechanical engineering and minor in engineering management from the University of Colorado Boulder.
 A major part of his journey is advocating the importance of maintaining a healthy lifestyle, mentally and physically.
 He enjoys calisthenics training, skiing, hiking, and reading.